sd17spring/sd17spring.github.io/_days/day-2.md

 as the course goes on, but at the beginning of the semester it can be quite dramatic.
 If you get done early, we have often given other exercises you can try.
-However, if you find yourself with nothing to do, then try to find other exercises from ThinkPython, make up your own exercise, or think of interesting questions to ask the instructors!
+However, if you find yourself with nothing to do, then try to find other exercises from Think Python, make up your own exercise, or think of interesting questions to ask the instructors!
 (Just don't be bored).

 ## Introduction to Python!

-Let's start with the obligatory Python XKCD comic.
+Let's start with the obligatory Python **xkcd comic**.

 ![](http://imgs.xkcd.com/comics/python.png)